remkl/es6-workshop/README.md

 # Introduction to ES6
-ES2015+ is a major update to the Javascript language.
+ES2015 also known as ES6 is a major update to the Javascript language.
 This repo is a high level overview of some of its prominent features and syntax.
-The examples given are of the more simplistic use-cases of the syntax, and don't go too in depth to some of the more advanced use-cases.

 # Modules

-For a long time Javascript did not have a module system, something that is standard in other programming languages like Java and Python.
+For a long time Javascript did not have a module system, something that comes standard in other programming languages like Java and Python.

 The lack of a default module system in javascript lead to a number of community-driven solutions: